 Additional program specific fee information for Marine Technology - Navigation

-Georgian prepared me really well for my career.
+“Georgian prepared me really well for my career.
 All the courses were highly relevant – even the elective courses like Human Behaviour,” he says.
-“All the equipment training was current, so when I went on co-op, the work was familiar.
+“All the equipment training was current, so when I went on co-op, the work was familiar.”

 Like many marine students, Arnesh enjoys learning in Georgian’s marine simulators.
 “Sometimes it felt like I was being taught how to play video games, but it offered a realistic feel for what’s out there and how to meet challenges without losing your cool.”